How much can I gift to my grandchildren?

 Yes, if you take out your over 50s life insurance policy in trust, your grandchildren can be made beneficiaries and won’t be liable for Inheritance Tax if a valid claim is made, as the cash sum won’t be counted as part of your estate.

 How else can I give my grandchildren tax-free gifts?

 Other options could include contributing to a Junior ISA (Independent Savings Account) for your grandchild.
 While you can’t set this up unless you have parental duties, you can contribute after the account has been opened.
-These tax-free savings accounts have an annual limit of £4,368 as of 2019-20.
+These tax-free savings accounts have an annual limit of up to £9,000 (2020-21 tax-year).
 It is possible to invest in cash or stocks and shares with a Junior ISA, which your grandchild can access on their 18th birthday.
-If you’re feeling generous, you can also contribute to your grandchild’s pension – up to £2,880 a year from you, or a total of £3,600 including tax relief from the government.
-This could help boost their future financial security in middle age or later life.

 So, how much can you gift your grandchildren?
 The answer, of course, depends on whether they’ve got wedding bells on the horizon, but in normal circumstances, you can gift many thousands of pounds a year through large and small gifts, pension contributions, and yes, plenty of presents and pocket money.